nestjs/docs.nestjs.com/content/recipes/cqrs.md

 > info **Hint** Be aware that when you start using event handlers you get out of the traditional HTTP web context.
 > - Errors in `CommandHandlers` can still be caught by built-in [Exception filters](/exception-filters).
-> - Errors in `EventHandlers` won't: you will have to treat them manually.
-Either by a simple `try/catch`, using [Sagas](/recipes/cqrs#sagas) by triggering a compensating event, or whatever solution you choose.
+> - Errors in `EventHandlers` can't be caught by Exception filters: you will have to handle them manually.
+Either by a simple `try/catch`, using [Sagas](/recipes/cqrs#sagas) by triggering a compensating event, or whatever other solution you choose.
 > - HTTP Response in `CommandHandlers` can still be sent back to the client.
 > - HTTP Response in `EventHandlers` cannot.
 If you want to get feedback for the client you could use [WebSocket](/websockets/gateways), [SSE](/techniques/server-sent-events), or whatever solution you choose.